History of Ecoreserves

 - Major reorganization and down-sizing of BC Ministries including Water, Land & Air Protection (WLAP) and Sustainable Resource Management (SRM) which contain all the elements of the Wildlife, Fisheries, Habitat Protection and Parks Program which had been included in the former Ministry of Environment, Lands and Parks (MELP).

-2012 Publication of the new Ecological reserves map and Ecological Reserve Descriptions.
+- Publication by FER of the new Ecological reserves map and Ecological Reserve Descriptions.